galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 This plot shows the distribution of fragment sizes according to the Qscore in the file which was analysed.
 In general, there is no link between read length and read quality but this representation allows to visualise both information into a single plot and detect possible aberration.
-In runs with a lot of short reads these the shorter reads are sometimes of lower quality than the rest.
+In runs with a lot of short reads the shorter reads are sometimes of lower quality than the rest.

 ![Read lengths vs Average read quality plot using dots](../../images/quality-control/LengthvsQualityScatterPlot_dot.png "Histogram of read length")

 > ### {% icon question %} Questions
 > Looking at "Read lengths vs Average read quality plot using dots plot".
-Did you notice something unusually with the Qscore?
+Did you notice something unusual with the Qscore?
 Can you explain it?
 > > ### {% icon solution %} Solution
 > > There is no reads under Q20.
 > > The qualification for HiFi reads is 1) A minimal number of pass >= 3; 2) A final Qscore >=20.